Pluthra02/IBM-PROJECT/README.md

 # IBM-PROJECT
-This project is for the IBM project
+This project is part of the IBM project by Coursera for the IBM Data Science Professional Certificate.